AEW Rampage lineup: ROH Championship match set for Friday's TNT show - Pro Wrestling Dot Net

 -“Private Party” Marq Quen and Isiah Kassidy vs. Penta Oscuro and Rey Fenix

-Powell’s POV: Gresham turned heel and joined Tully Blanchard Enterprises on this week’s Rampage.
-Next week’s Rampage will be taped on Wednesday in Savannah, Georgia at Enmarket Arena.
+Powell’s POV: Gresham turned heel and joined Tully Blanchard Enterprises on last week show.
+Rampage will be taped on Wednesday in Savannah, Georgia at Enmarket Arena.
 Join Colin McGuire for his live review of AEW Rampage as the show airs Fridays on TNT at 9CT/10ET.
 Colin’s same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment